 Thus, one can measure the constraint on the value of $b$ from the measurements of tangential and radial modes.
 However, if we limit the measurements as the combined quantities using $D_A$ and $H$, as, for example, the cube root of the product of the radial dilation times the square of the transverse dilation, the average distance \cite{Eisenstein:2005su}

 or the Alcock-Paczynski (AP) distortion parameter

-Thus, both $D_{V}$ and $F$ are same in both GR and meVSL.
-Thus, one is not able to use either the average distance or the AP to distinguish between GR and meVSL.
+Thus, $D_{V}$ and $F$ are the same in GR and meVSL.
+Therefore, it is impossible to distinguish between GR and the meVSL model using average distance or AP.

-In order to investigate dark energy, the low redshift constraints on the path from today, $z=0$ to the galaxy, $z = z_1$ are investigated rather than $z_1$ to the last scattering surface.
-For this purpose, in the literature one often adopts the so-called the BAO shift parameter $A(z_1)$ at a specific $z_1$ which is defined as \cite{Eisenstein:2005su}
+To investigate dark energy, the low redshift constraints on the path from today, $z=0$, to the galaxy at $z = z_1$, are investigated rather than $z_1$ to the last scattering surface.
+In the literature, the so-called BAO shift parameter $A(z_1)$ is often used for this purpose at a particular $z_1$ specified as \cite{Eisenstein:2005su}

 As shown in the above equation ~\eqref{AZ}, the BAO shift parameter of meVSL deviates from that of GR.
-Thus, one might need to take into account the varying c in this observable.
+Thus, one might need to consider the varying $c$ in this observable.
 We show the values of $A(z_1)$ for different models in the left panel of Fig.~\ref{fig-6}.
-The dot-dashed, dashed, dotted, and solid lines correspond $b= -0.1, -0.05, 0,$ and +0.1, respectively.
+The dot-dashed, dashed, dotted, and solid lines correspond to $b= -0.1, -0.05, 0$, and $+0.1$, respectively.
 The deviations of $A(z_1)$ for $b \neq 0$ from that of $b =0$ are depicted in the right panel of Fig.~\ref{fig-6}. $\Delta A(z_1) \equiv (A(z_1) - A^{(\GR)}(z_1) ) / A^{(\GR)}(z_1) \times 100 $ \% and they are all sub-percentage level for $-0.1 \leq b \leq 0.1$.
-Thus, even though there do exist the differences in $A(z_1)$ between GR and meVSL, they might be ignored with the given measurement accuracy \cite{Salzano:2017nvc}.
+Therefore, although there is a difference in $A(z_1)$ between GR and meVSL, it can be disregarded due to the given measurement accuracy \cite{Salzano:2017nvc}.